tothbalintjanos/prettifier/website/docs/configuration.md

 title: Configuration
 ---

-Prettifier's behavior can be customized in a variety of ways.
+You can customize Prettifier's behavior in a variety of ways.

 ### Prettier configuration

 Add a [.prettierrc](https://prettier.io/docs/en/configuration.html) file to the root directory of your codebase to customize how your code will get formatted.
+The available options are [here](https://prettier.io/docs/en/options.html).
+Also see the options to [ignore](https://prettier.io/docs/en/ignore.html) files, folders, or parts of files.

 ### Prettifier configuration